italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 operator may prefer differently.

 At the end of the process, multi-layer hitless reversion may take place, again based on the configuration adopted by the network operator.
-If multi-layer hitless reversion is adopted, then the process described in {{: #ref-hitless-reversion}}
+If multi-layer hitless reversion is adopted, then the process described in {{ref-hitless-reversion}}
 takes place.

 {: #protection}